Víctor Heredia

-Víctor Heredia (born 24 January 1947, in Buenos Aires) is an Argentine singer songwriter.
+Víctor Heredia (born 24 January 1947, in Buenos Aires) is an Argentine singer-songwriter.

 Biography

 He was born in the neighborhood of Monserrat, in the city of Buenos Aires, though he grew up in Paso del Rey, a city in the Moreno area of Greater Buenos Aires.
-His paternal family is of French origin, whereas his maternal grandmother was of Capayán indigenous origin, born in the Calchaquí Valleys, in the province of Catamarca.
+His paternal grandparents are French, whereas his maternal grandfather was Spanish and his maternal grandmother was Capayán, and was born in the Calchaquí Valleys.
 When he was young, he won the newcomer's prize in the Cosquín Festival.

 Many of his songs address what he sees as the social problems in Latin American and various human rights issues.
 In 1972 the singer turned into the first Argentine entrant in the first edition of the OTI Festival which was held in Madrid.
-His song "Sabes que estamos aquí América (You know we are here America) ended last in a tie with other four entrants, his talent didn't go unnoticed.
-He has recorded with various artists, such as Joan Manuel Serrat, Mercedes Sosa, León Gieco, Milton Nascimento, el Cuarteto Zupay [the Zupay Quartet], Silvio Rodríguez, and Pablo Milanés, amongst others.
+His song "Sabes que estamos aquí América" (You know we are here America) ended last in a tie with other four entrants, his talent didn't go unnoticed.
+He has recorded with various artists, such as Joan Manuel Serrat, Mercedes Sosa, León Gieco, Milton Nascimento, Cuarteto Zupay, Silvio Rodríguez, and Pablo Milanés, amongst others.